l13ito/pysfconnector/README.md

 # pysfconnector

-It is a simple python script to conenct to Salesforce in order to retrieve soql queries and metadata results.
+It is a simple python script to conenct to Salesforce in order to retrieve soql queries and metadata(Not implemented yet) results by terminal or csv file.

 In a future, it will added additional options as checking csv format or inserting/updating/deleting from a csv file or by terminal

 How to use it:
 -Open a linux terminal go to the script folder